 - What market share could you expect to attain at different price points relative to your competitors?

-- Bearing in mind your market and brand positioning, what sort of pricing strategy makes most sense to maximise market share, or maximise revenue or profit?
+- Bearing in mind your market and brand positioning, what sort of pricing strategy makes most sense to improve market share, or increase revenue or profit?

 - What is the maximum price that your brand can charge before losing significant market share to competitors?